cringeburb/Ex1/README.md

         Enter a string as number#1 (or "quit" to end the program) user-quit
     console-quiting...

+The project is built with 3 main classes:

+Main-the main class where the input and output is initialized Ex1-the class where all the calculation and conversion function are initialized Ex1Test-the class with the JUNIT testing in order to check if the function in Ex1 work accordingly

 Functions:
 1.number2Int - a function that converts a number with a given base to its decimal value.